Catchments in the Moreton Bay region cover a wonderful and diverse array of natural habitats.

 - Management Plans for a range of catchments and waterways throughout the Moreton Bay region have been prepared

-- Council has a comprehensive waterways monitoring program, covering freshwater and estuarine streams across the Moreton Bay region.
+- Council has a comprehensive waterways monitoring program, covering freshwater and estuarine streams and beaches across the Moreton Bay region.